Process Mapping - A Great Technique to Streamline Admin Operations

 - The number of times each activity is done;

 - The time it takes to do each activity;

 - How often non-conformities occur during each activity;

 - The difference between the time it takes to accomplish a task and the actual time spent performing it.
 This is known as takt time and is considered a form of waste.

 For example, at one client we recently prepared a process map for, an employee retained a copy of all documents they received.
 We learned that this employee had been disciplined in the past for not having a document they had passed on.
 Their solution to this problem was to keep hard copies of all documents that crossed their desk.
 Imagine the waste of time and resources this took.

 We have also come across multiple situations where an employee keeps a spreadsheet in Excel because they don’t trust the company’s own enterprise resource planning system (ERP).
 If company’s processes don’t give employees what they think they need, they develop separate, off-line, files.
-Eventually maintaining the “sanctioned” processes within the ERP system and the additional “off-line” processes in Excel creates a burden that crumbles under its own weight.
+They basically create two separate systems and processes to maintain the same thing; the “sanctioned” processes within the ERP system and the additional “off-line” processes in Excel.
+This creates a burden that eventually crumbles under its own weight.

 Identify your path to CFO success by taking our CFO Readiness Assessmentᵀᴹ.

 Become a Member today and get 30% off on-demand courses, tools and coaching!

 For the most up to date and relevant accounting, finance, treasury and leadership headlines all in one place subscribe to The Balanced Digest.